ashwinkumar12345/ethereum-app1/README.md

 - Mocha is a general-purpose test running framework
 - Mocha has three main functions:
      - it - Run one individual assertion
-     - describe - Group together 'it' functions (testing the same class)
+     - describe - Group together `it` functions (testing the same class)
      - beforeEach - Execute some general setup code
 - Sample class